 Climate Transparency partners are working in G20 countries towards this goal by:

-– Providing analysis and recommendations on how a decarbonization can be achieved;
+– Providing analysis and recommendations on how a decarbonisation can be achieved;

-– Engage in cross-country learnings to increase awareness, knowledge and also capacity.
+– Engaging in cross-country learnings to increase awareness, knowledge and also capacity.

-Check our events on decarbonisation of the transport sector:
+Discover more about our events and blog articles on the decarbonisation of the transport sector.